Catch accessibility problems on your website before visitors run into them.

 Can you help me choose which pages to monitor?

-Yes—tell us your site type and we'll recommend a starter set of high-impact pages/templates.
+Yes.
+Tell us your site type and we'll recommend a starter set of high-impact pages and templates.

 How are issues counted?

 We count unique fixes, not raw occurrences.
-If the same button problem appears on 200 pages, it's usually one fix.
+If the same button problem appears on multiple pages, it's usually one fix.

 What counts as a "fix"?